marchoeppner/gabi/docs/troubleshooting.md

 ## Quast reports many differences and an incomplete assembly

-Gabi uses a set of pre-configured genomes against which Quast benchmarks the respective assembly, based on the best-guess species assignment.
-That said, for each species, we use the RefSeq reference representative - which may nevertheless be phylogenetically distant to your sequenced bacterium.
-For example, for E. coli Gabi uses Escherichia coli K12; if you are sequencing E. coli O127:H6, you can expect quite a few differences.
-You can use a custom reference genome and annotation, if you wish - see our [usage](usage.md) information.
+GABI tries to find the best matching reference genome from RefSeq Bacteria for each sample against which Quast then benchmarks the respective assembly.
+That said, it is not guaranteed that the best match in RefSeq Bacteria is actually very closely related to your specimen, nor that the assembly is in fact "reference grade".
+Especially when using long reads for assembly, you may find that Quast reports many mismatches and errors.
+Our best guess is that the given RefSeq genome is more fragmented than your long-read or hybrid de-novo assembly, which then leads to such incongruencies.
+So most likely nothing wrong with your assembly but GABI simply being unable to match a reference grade genome to your sample.

 ## My ONT assembly crashes with an obscure error